cyberboy666/auth-rocketchat-from-discourse/README.md

 # discourse-cas-bridge
 small flask auth bridge - using discourse as an sso provider for rocket.chat

-__disclaimer:__ this is a hack i made for a small community space. i am not a sercuity expert - use at your own risk !
+__disclaimer:__ this is a hack i made for a small community space. i am not an expert - use at your own risk !

 more important details here ...